 Whatever.
 After such a visit you surely ask yourself if the whole effort was worth it.

 For us it’s a pretty clear no – other sites are definitely more interesting and much more accessible.
-Of course a site you’re visiting together with 5000 other guys looses any atmosphere.
-You rather feel you’re in the wrong movie
+Of course, a site you’re visiting together with 5000 other guys loses all atmosphere.
+You rather feel you’re in the wrong movie.

 Now we know it.
 And next time for the entrance fee we’ll prefer to drink the hell a lot of beer.